 Many moons ago when I was an awkward little scrap of a girl, I was hustled along on my first school trip to a gallery.
 Entirely uninterested in whatever it was we were destined to see, I managed to creep away from the group.
 Drawn to the colourful, crowded gift shop, I found my first true inspiration.
-Rows of gorgeous colourful postcards and prints of Georgia O’Keeffe’s flowers and landscapes.
+Rows of gorgeous serene postcards and prints of Georgia O’Keeffe’s flowers and landscapes.
 I can barely describe the feeling, it was like discovering treasure!
 I could not fathom why they were all looking at that dusty old stuff when magic existed here in abundance!
 Drawn in particular to the flowers, and unable to leave without, or choose between them, I spent all my lunch money 6 Postcards.
 Oh!
 To be able to create something that beautiful!
 And so, I became inspired to pursue art.

 Georgia was born in Wisconsin in 1887,almost 100 years before I’d find her prints on my school trip.
 And now that I know more about her, I appreciate her work all the more.
 She was so fierce and unwavering in her style.
 She didn’t bend to the fashions of the time, but stayed true to her methods and pursuits.
 And despite being unwell for lengthy periods, she still managed to produce over 2000 paintings in her lifetime.

 From 1905 until about 1920, she studied art or earned money as a commercial illustrator or a teacher to pay for further education.
 Georgia began to develop her unique style with abstract watercolours and charcoal drawings.
 She was deeply influenced by Modernist artist and teacher, Arthur Dow, who taught her to interpret her subject matter rather than trying to represent it accurately.
 Although a brilliant Realist painter, Georgia boldly embraced this radical style of Modernism.
 This was a movement that believed art should be an intellectual and imaginative process, where art is a personal expression.
 She experimented with abstraction for two years while she taught art in West Texas.
-Through a series of abstract charcoal drawings, she developed a personal language to better express her feelings and ideas.
-O’Keeffe mailed some of these highly abstract drawings to a friend, suffragist Anita Pollitzer, in New York City.
-Anita showed them to Alfred Stieglitz, who was so taken by them that without meeting Georgia, or even getting her permission, he made plans to exhibit her work.
-The first that the artist heard about any of this was from another friend who saw her drawings in the gallery in late May of that year.

 She finally met Stieglitz after going to his gallery and chastising him for showing her work without her permission.
 He was a wealthy and influential art dealer and photographer, who pursued younger women.
 At the time he was married to Emmy Obermayer, nine years his junior, who was also wealthy and financially supporting both the family and his business, despite his open resentment toward his wife.
 He’d been photographing his daughter Kitty with increasing intensity for many years.
 He made it his goal to document her entire life in photos.
 Emmy tried very hard to put an end to it.
 She felt he was ruining their daughter’s life by following her around with a camera.